brunogarciagonzalez/exploring_miracle_19/README.md

 Numerical Combination 1:

+- Concatenate the number of each verse in the Quran, **preceded** for each sura by the number of verses in that sura.

+Numerical Combination 2:

-- Concatenate the number of each verse in the Quran, preceded for each sura by the number of verses in that sura.
+- Concatenate the number of each verse in the Quran, **followed** for each sura by the number of verses in that sura.